hyc0812/meta-coin/README.md

 2. Test the smart contract
 2. Compile and deploy the smart contract
 3. Interact with the smart contract
+> NOTE: All commands should be run in the root directory of this project

 #### What are Truffle and Ganache?
 **Truffle** is a world-class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.
 With Truffle, you get: